message/iata/TH.md

 - This does not apply to:
 - passengers younger than 12 years;
 - passengers between 12 and 17 years with a COVID-19 vaccination certificate showing that they received one dose of AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V;
+- passengers younger than 18 years travelling with a fully vaccinated parent;
-- passengers with a recovery certificate and a COVID-19 vaccination certificate showing that they received at least one dose of AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V at most 3 months after the infection and at least 14 days before departure.
+- passengers with a recovery certificate and a COVID-19 vaccination certificate showing that they received at least one dose of AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V at least 14 days before departure.
-e. have a COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
+e. have a negative COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
 The test result must be in English or Thai;
 - This does not apply to passengers younger than 6 years;
 f. medical insurance with minimum coverage of USD 50,000.
 - This does not apply to nationals of Thailand.
 g. have a hotel reservation for 7 nights at SHA+ hotel obtained at <a href="http://www.thailandsha.com">www.thailandsha.com</a> and proof of payment for COVID-19 tests.
 They are subject to quarantine for 7 days.
 4. Passengers traveling under the Alternative Quarantine (AQ) scheme must have:
 a. a Thailand Pass QR code obtained at <a href="https://tp.consular.go.th">https://tp.consular.go.th</a> ;
-b. a COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
+b. a negative COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
 The test result must be in English or Thai;
-- This does not apply to passengers younger than 6 years.
+- This does not apply to passengers younger than 6 years;
+- This does not apply to nationals of Thailand.
 c. medical insurance with minimum coverage of USD 50,000.
 - This does not apply to nationals of Thailand.
 d. a hotel reservation at AQ, OQ or AHQ hotel obtained at <a href="http://www.thailandsha.com/">www.thailandsha.com</a> and <a href="https://asq.in.th/">https://asq.in.th</a> and proof of payment for COVID-19 tests: